 - Think about requesting an income-driven repayment (IDR) plan.
 It may make your federal student loan payments more affordable since it’s based on your income and family size.

 If you decided not to make payments during this period, you may be out of the habit of regularly making them.
 Start putting aside money now for when your payments resume.

 This is also a good time to look at your income and expenses to see what impact student loan payments will have on your budget.
 Use an online budget app; this monthly budget worksheet can help you get started.

 If you’re having trouble making your student loan payments

 There may be ways to get help making your payments:

 - If you work (or have worked) in public service in the federal, state, tribal, or local government, or for a non-profit organization, you can see if you’re eligible for the Public Service Loan Forgiveness program.

 - You can consider refinancing but understand that you might have to give up federal student loan benefits like income-driven repayment (IDR), forbearance and deferment, and Public Service Loan Forgiveness.

 - If you’re in a temporary financial bind, deferment or forbearance might help you suspend payments for a short time.

-One thing not to do is to ignore your required payments, which would put your account in default.
+One thing you shouldn’t do is ignore your required payments, which could put your account in default.
 This is a serious decision.
-Consequences of being declared in default include:
+Consequences of being declared in default can include: